5shekel/eegfckr/README.md

 # eegfckr
-brain eeg exciter, a simlpe device to output blinking LEDs in freq between 4-32Hz
+TLDR>>> brain eeg exciter, a simlpe device to output blinking LEDs in freq between 4-32Hz

+After centuries of using electricity to stimulate and research the brain, optogenetics marks a phase, in which we use light to activate neurons and their pathways.
+To understand this transformation from electricity to light as a medium for exploring our mind, we will prototype a creative eye-ware with LEDs, which can alter EEG signals in the brain.
+We will solder a simple circuit that acts as a mind machine device.
+The final prototype will have a form of a creative eyewear or "eye-ware" mocking some recent history of Google glass mania and other futuristic attempts to hack eyeglasses.

 Schema
 ![](https://i.imgur.com/GS73reS.png)